playframework/playframework/documentation/manual/scalaGuide/main/templates/ScalaCustomTemplateFormat.md

 In summary, to support your own template format you need to perform the following steps:

-* Implement the text integration process for the format ;
+* Implement the text integration process for the format;
-* Associate a file extension to the format ;
+* Associate a file extension to the format;
 * Eventually tell Play how to send the result of a template rendering as an HTTP response body.

 ## Implement a format